StefanoAllesina/QuEST_workshop/docs/index.md

 constant rate by year)

 `log(num_citations + 1) ~ as.factor(year) + num_authors` (fit each year
-independently, assumes citations change in an orderly exponential
+independently, assumes citations change in an orderly, exponential
 \[i.e., the log is linear\] way with the number of authors; you might want to bin the number of authors and use it as a factor)

 The model can be made as complex as needed.

   - **Pros:** well-studied, quick to compute, excellent diagnostics.
-  - **Cons:** need careful transformation of responses; model selection to choose among several competing models; changes in order and detailed implementation of predictors can change result.
+  - **Cons:** need careful transformation of response variable; model selection to choose among several competing models; changes in order and detailed implementation of predictors can change result.

 ### Randomizations